 IMPORTANT NOTE ABOUT EECS299: In the past, some students have used EECS299 as filler units, if taken under the EECS Graduate Advisor, however this is not an appropriate use of these units.
 Only EECS292 and EECS293 are filler units.
 All students are required to be making satisfactory progress towards their degree and having more than 8 filler units per quarter is not meeting this requirement.
 From Fall 2012 onwards, EECS299 will be used only as individual research courses.
 As such, students should not sign up for them unless they are conducting research with the faculty member chosen.
 If a student signs up for EECS299, but is not actually conducting research, the grade given will reflect that (i.e. low letter grade or Unsatisfactory).

-EECS 294 Requirements: For EECS294, students are required to choose an IEEE journal in their area of interest and write a 1-2 page report summarizing the contributions of the paper and the broad significance of the topic.
+EECS 294 Requirements: for EECS 294, you have the option of taking EECS 290 and EECS 299 to meet this requirment.
+EECS 290, EECS 294, and EECS 299 cannot be counted towards MS comprehesive exam options track's 12 courses requirements.
+Students are required to choose an IEEE journal in their area of interest and write a 1-2 page report summarizing the contributions of the paper and the broad significance of the topic.
 This report should be emailed to the graduate advisor (email@example.com) by the finals week.

 A S/U grade will be assigned based on the content and presentation of the report.